rosietao/rosietao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m **Xueran Tao**, a second year Master’s student in Statistics at the **University of Chicago**.
+I am a second year master student in [Statistics Department at the University of Chicago](https://stat.uchicago.edu/) where I am fortune to work with Prof.[Claire Donnat](https://donnate.github.io/).
 My research lies at the intersection of **statistical inference**, **machine learning**, and **representation learning**.
-I’m particularly interested in developing reliable and interpretable methods for modern data analysis—
-including **Prediction-Powered Inference (PPI++)**, **high-dimensional statistics**, and **Sparse Autoencoders for language and audio models**.
+I’m particularly interested in developing reliable and interpretable methods for modern data analysis— including **Prediction-Powered Inference (PPI++)**, **high-dimensional statistics**, and **Sparse Autoencoders for language and audio models**.

-Beyond research, I enjoy connecting ideas across disciplines—from theory to real-world applications in AI and generative modeling.
-Feel free to explore my publications, projects, and ongoing work below.
+Prior to joining Uchicago, I earned my Bachelor’s degree in Statistics and minor in Data Science and Big Data Technology from [Beijing Normal University](https://stat.bnu.edu.cn/)(BNU), where I worked with Prof. [Gaorong Li](https://scholar.google.com/citations?hl=en&user=cakQLOsAAAAJ&view_op=list_works&sortby=pubdate).

+Beyond my academic pursuits, I am deeply passionate about choral singing.
+I was fortunate to study under Mr. Dapeng Meng, and served as a core member of the Children’s Choir of China National Radio (CNR)—now known as [Deep Space Choir](https://www.youtube.com/@deepspacechoir/featured)— for 12 years.
+During that time, I participated in numerous performances, national exchange tours, and professional recordings.